35 Comments

 Expand full comment

-I once tried using that kind of software.
+I once tried using mind-mapping software.

 Just the once.